-Squeeze Film Dampers (SFD) aid to attenuate rotor synchronous response to imbalance and to suppress sub synchronous instabilities.
+Squeeze Film Dampers (SFD) aid to attenuate rotor synchronous response to imbalance and to suppress subsynchronous rotordynamic instability.
 Aircraft gas turbine engines employ one or more SFDs to provide external damping to rolling element bearings supporting a rotor.
-A SFD is not an off-the-shelf mechanical element but tailored to a particular rotor-bearing system as its design must satisfy a certain $\underline{\text{damping ratio}^{1}}$.
+A SFD is not an off-the-shelf mechanical element but tailored to a particular rotor-bearing system as its design must satisfy a certain damping ratio.